 Top

-This area is located just southeast of the highly popular Schonbrunn palace.
-Wandering through the gravestones, you’ll see them scurrying about on the lawns like little clockwork toys, stuffing their cheeks with anything they come across.
-They usually let you get to within five metres before retreating into a network of burrows formed around the tombstones.
-Without sounding morbid, the softened earth from all the grave-digging, the abundance of flowers to eat (as seen in this BBC Wildlife documentary) and the serenity are three of the main reasons why they’ve made their home here.
+Wandering through the gravestones, keep your eyes out for them scurrying about on the lawns like little clockwork toys, stuffing their cheeks with chestnuts from the trees, insects and even flowers laid down by mourners (as seen in this BBC Wildlife documentary).
+They’ll usually let you get to within five metres before retreating into a network of burrows formed around the tombstones.
+Without sounding morbid, the softened earth from all the grave-digging, the abundance of food and the serenity are three of the main reasons why they’ve made their home here.

-There are more in the eastern half of the cemetery, split by a road, and a group underneath a cluster of chestnut trees allowed me to get quite close – some got to within two metres when I had stood still for long enough.
+There are more in the eastern half of Meidling Cemetery, split by a road, and a group underneath a cluster of chestnut trees allowed me to get quite close – some got to within two metres when I had stood still for long enough.

 How to get there (and what else you should know)